Wildstylez: 2004-08: First Releases, Birth of Project One

-2008 would prove to be the breakout year for Wildstylez.
-He had numerous releases on various Scantraxx sub-labels including Silver, Special and Reloaded and also featured on the main label.
-It also saw his first collaboration with one of the most popular up and coming hardstyle artists, Scantraxx Reloaded founder Headhunterz.
-Their first release, "Blame It on the Music/Project 1" in early 2008 proved a success and provided the impetus for the launch of a new project and debut album for the pair, Project One.
+2008 would prove to be a breakout year for Wildstylez.
+He had numerous releases on various Scantraxx sub-labels including Silver, Special and Reloaded, and also featured on the main label.
+It also saw his first collaboration with one of the most popular up and coming hardstyle artists, Headhunterz.
+Their first release, "Blame It on the Music/Project 1" in early 2008 proved a success and provided the impetus for the launch of a new collaborative project: Project One.
 Finishing in under three months producing an average of one track a week, Headhunterz and Wildstylez completed their 13-track debut album, Headhunterz & Wildstylez Present: Project One.
-The album was debuted in early 2008 at the Q-Dance events In Qontrol and Defqon.1, and was released shortly after on both CD and digital formats on 25 July 2008.
-Project One was well received in the hardstyle community with tracks such as "Life Beyond Earth", "The Art of Creation", "The Story Unfolds", Best of Both Worlds EP and "Fantasy or Reality", all proving to be successes on the dancefloor.
+The duo had their debut performance in the middle of 2008 at Defqon.1, and the album was released shortly after on both CD and digital formats on the 25^{th} of July, 2008.
+Project One was well received in the hardstyle community with tracks such as "Life Beyond Earth", "The Art of Creation", "The Story Unfolds" and "Fantasy or Reality", all proving to be successes on the dance floor.
 A Project One tour followed along with 6 full-length album samplers and 1 remix sampler, all released on Scantraxx Reloaded.

-2009 – 2011
+2009-11: More Solo Work, Collaborations with Noisecontrollers

 2009 saw Wildstylez move away from Project One and further enhance and refine the Wildstylez sound with many well received solo releases such as "Muzic or Noize", "Phantom Beat" and "Single Sound".
-2009 also saw the release of one of the most popular hardstyle songs to date, "Tonight", credited to Headhunterz & Wildstylez vs. Noisecontrollers.
+2009 also saw the release of one of the most popular hardstyle songs of its time, "Tonight", credited to Headhunterz & Wildstylez vs. Noisecontrollers.
 In 2013, "Tonight" was voted second in the Q-dance Harder Styles top 1000.
+Later, in 2020, Q-Dance hosted another voting competition where the Alpha^{2} remix of "Tonight" was voted as the fourth most popular hardstyle track of all time.

 2010 saw further strong solo releases on a variety of Scantraxx sublabels, including "A Complex Situation" on Scantraxx Reloaded, "Feedback" on Scantraxx Silver, a collaboration with DJ Isaac called "Lost in Music" released on Scantraxx Special and his first appearance on the newly formed A² Records with old collaborators Alpha² with their track "Atrocious".
-Wildstylez also produced "No Time to Waste" for hardstyle festival Defqon.1.
-"No Time to Waste" was accompanied by a hardcore and dubstyle remix on release.
+Wildstylez also produced the anthem for the 2010 edition of the popular hardstyle festival, Defqon.1, titled "No Time to Waste".
+The anthem was accompanied by a hardcore and dubstyle remix on release.